devenblake/asplit/README.md

 **Manual page corrections and additions are very welcome, I'm new to writing them.**

-This program is very likely redundant to awk(1).
+This program is very likely redundant to other utilities.
 I didn't make it to accomplish a new task, rather, to accomplish the task quickly in a way that was easy for me.

 Consult the manpage and the code for specifics on how it works.